Csp-Ai/hybriddancers/README.md

 Open the file in your browser (or deploy it alongside the site) and sign in to access these tools.

+## 📊 Insights Dashboard

+`dashboard-insights.html` gives administrators a quick view of recent AI agent outputs.
+The page now includes:

+- Charts for anomalies, booking forecasts and attendance patterns powered by Chart.js
+- Filters to narrow insights by class, instructor or date range
+- Locale-aware timestamps (US/EU) and a CSV export button for further analysis

+Load the page after running the agents to explore trends and download the raw data.

 ## 🎓 Student Dashboard

 `student-dashboard.html` lets each student manage their classes and wellbeing.
 After logging in you can: